Analog electronics, Digital electronics, Hobby, Projects

 This is a classic astable multivibrator with 2 NPN transistors.

 How it works?
-When C1 is loading, T2 is in saturation allowing passage of electrical current through T2 and C2 is discharged.
-After C2’s discharge, it starts to charge by a current which pass through R4 until T1’s base terminal, allowing T1’s saturation.
+When C1 is loading, T2 is in saturation allowing passage of electrical current through T2, and C2 is discharged.
+After C2’s discharge, it starts to charge by a current that passes through R4 until T1’s base terminal, allowing T1’s saturation.
 So T1 conducts, C1 is discharged and the cycle continues.
-In the videos shown, green part is positive voltage, yellow points are electric current, grey part is ground, which is zero voltage.
-While red is negative voltage.
+In the videos shown, the green part is positive voltage, the yellow points are electric current, grey part is ground, which is zero voltage.
+While red is a negative voltage.

 To design this circuit, first has to define the astable’s oscillation frequency, in this example will be 20 Hz.
 So, period T will be: